-When you move in your supported housing officer will visit you to welcome you and tell you everything you need to know about living in your new home.
+When you move in your supported living officer will visit you to welcome you and tell you everything you need to know about living in your new home.

 They will also give you a copy of your Tenancy Agreement which you need to read and sign.
 This is an agreement between us both and in it there are rules we must both follow.